haihala/whoops-all-grapplers/docs/1. Projects/Tasks/Items.md

 # Other
 - [ ] Acquire currency (see [[Bonuses]])
 - [x] Items crate

+# Open
+- How to access non-move inputs (parry shouldn't be a move)
+- Should the data for stuff like parry windows be on components somehow?
+	- Mapping in buying system?
+- Proto buying items

+# Plan
+1. [x] KB button to buy a gun (copy hadouken)
+2. [x] It works with the item, doesn't work without it
+	1. [x] New moves
+	2. [x] Move condition
+3. MVP UI

 # Expansion for the future
 - Selling items